-There are not enough human studies to show whether the drug poses a risk to the fetus.
+There are not enough human studies to show whether the drug risks the fetus.

 Your doctor or midwife will advise you to eat more fiber and drink plenty of fluids.
 For safety, tell your pharmacist or doctor if you are trying to get pregnant, are already pregnant, or are breastfeeding.

-For women who are breastfeeding : Lactulax can pass into breast milk and cause side effects in a child who is breastfed.
+For breastfeeding women: Lactulax can pass into breast milk and cause side effects in a breastfed child.

 Talk to your doctor about breastfeeding your child.
-You may need to decide whether to stop breast-feeding or to stop taking this medicine.
+You may need to decide whether to stop breastfeeding or stop taking this medicine.

-For children : This medicine has not been confirmed to be safe and effective for treating constipation in children under 18 years of age.
+For children: This medicine has not been confirmed to be safe and effective for treating constipation in children under 18.

-If your child is taking this medicine for complications of liver disease, his doctor will monitor him closely during treatment to make sure he has at least two to three loose stools each day.
+If your child is taking this medicine for complications of liver disease, his doctor will monitor him closely during treatment to ensure he has at least two to three loose stools each day.

-This is because ammonia is flushed out of your child’s body through their stools.
-Your child’s doctor will also watch for side effects, such as diarrhea.
+This is because ammonia is flushed out of your child’s body through stools.
+Your child’s doctor will also watch for side effects like diarrhea.